Michaelgwei86/kubernetes/Kubernetes/README.md

 kind: # This refers to the type of object to be created such as Pod, ReplicaSet, Deployment, etc string
 metadata: # This is data about the object such as name and labels.
 Metadata is a dictionary, it is indented
    name: myapp #
-   labels: # it is a dictionary and can take any kind of key-value pair such as
+   labels: # It is a dictionary and can take any kind of key-value pair such as
       app: myapp # It is a string
       type: front-end
-note: you can only add name and labels under metadata or specification from k8s
+note: you can only add names and labels under metadata or specifications from k8s
-spec: # this provides additional information about the object to create. it varries per object
+spec: # This provides additional information about the object to create. it varies per object
   containers:  list/array
       - name: nginx-container  # first item in the list
         image: nginx